Searching other layers

 Layer data types and notation systems

-Different layers in APLS contain different kinds of annotations.
+Different layers in APLS contain different kinds of annotations: data types.
 These differences affect what and how you can search in each layer.

 While data type describes the kinds of annotation that different layers contain, notation systems are what those annotations actually look like.
 All layers have a primary notation system (with the exception of timing-only layers because their annotations don’t have labels).